tschmdt/Power-Electronics/TCSC/README.txt

 This model only displays the capacitive behavior.

 A voltage profile can be fed to the programmable voltage source, i.e. V is reduced to 0.96 p.u. after 3.3s.
 Same applies for the reference impedance.
 Profile could change after 2.5 (and 5s) to 0.95*128 Ohm.
 Both can be applied to see the dynamic behaviour of the TCSC.

+Here, this "profile" has been omitted for simplification.